Blogging Like It's 2004

 But, like, don’t you wanna make money from your writing like they do?

 Nope.
 Not unless I can make mountains of the stuff.
-And we all know that almost no writer is doing that.
+And we all know that almost no writer is doing that

 Here’s the deal.
 I’m sick.
 Like, really sick.
-Like, so sick I spend all but 3-4 hours a day in bed.
+Like, so sick I spend 20-21 hours a day in bed.
 Like, so sick I only leave my home a few times a year when I need health care my primary care provider—who makes housecalls—can’t provide.
 And I’ve been that way for nearly a quarter of a century (though for the first few years I was a little bit more functional and less homebound).

 Needless to say, illness means I can’t provide the dependable labor that makes lots of surplus value for capital.
 In 2001, the Social Security Administration concurred (though it took them until 2003 to do so).
 I was economically useless enough to require the beneficence of taxpayers in the form of a disability benefit.
 Because I had the temerity to become disabled before I had racked up ten years of work credits/FICA contributions, and because I had no other financial resources (a trust fund, other residual income, a working spouse), they would support me through a welfare program known as Supplemental Security Income (SSI).

 SSI is heavily means-tested.
 I have to report income above $85, at which point they deduct from my monthly check a dollar for every two dollars that I make—that is, a few months after I fill out forms reporting that income.
 Plus I also have to notify SNAP (and fill out more forms) so they can reevaluate my monthly food stamp benefit.
 And notify my building management (and fill out more forms) so they can reevaluate my rent because I live in low-income housing.
-As you can see, income for me gets very complicated very quickly.
+As you can see, income for me gets complicated quickly.

 And frankly, all my needs are met.
 Yes, SSI is notoriously parsimonious (the monthly benefit for 2026 is $994 while the $2000 resource limit—which includes that monthly benefit!—limits my ability to save).
 But I am lucky.
 I have subsidized housing in which I cannot pay more (nor less) than 30% of my income.
 I have the aforementioned SNAP benefits that pay for much of my food.
 I have the Oregon Health Plan (OHP Plus), our state’s Medicaid program, which pays for most of my medical care at no cost to me.
 I get help with electricity through a program for low-income customers as well as an annual grant from the Low-Income Home Energy Assistance Program (LIHEAP)—though for how long is anyone’s guess given that DOGE fired every single person in the federal LIHEAP office during its blitzkrieg last year.
-CenturyLink gives me low-cost (and low bandwidth—10 MBPS) internet.
-My Obama phone keeps me in touch with Social Security and my case manager, along with friends and family including frequent texts from my aging mother that are either incomprehensible or reporting yet another fall.
+CenturyLink gives me low-cost (and very loooww bandwidth—10 MBPS) internet.
+My Obama phone keeps me in touch with Social Security and my case manager, along with friends and family so that I can receive frequent texts from my aging mother that are either incomprehensible or reporting yet another fall.

 Are there things I wish I could have if I had more money?
 Sure.
-Camborzola cheese, smoked salmon, fancy loose leaf tea.
-Luxurious pajamas.
+Camborzola cheese, smoked salmon, or fancy loose leaf tea.
+Luxurious silk or muslin pajamas.
 Paid Substack subscriptions (I know!
 What am I thinking?!).
+A leather chesterfield sleeper sofa.
 Writing workshops.
-Indian bone-inlay furniture and antique fixtures for my apartment.
+Door Dash.
+Indian bone-inlay furniture.
+Raised wooden planters and ceramic pots for my balcony garden.
+Antique fixtures for my apartment.
 Plane tickets for my Internet Boyfriend to visit more.
 Books (always).
 But do I need any of them?
+Not really.

-Alas, no. Though a good case might be made for the plane tickets.
+Though perhaps a good case might be made for the plane tickets.
 Tucked into a parenthesis a few paragraphs above, I noted that Social Security considers working spouses to be a financial resource.
 If I marry, I lose SSI.
 Quite likely Medicaid (or at least the fully-funded OHP I have now).
-Probably housing.
+Possibly housing.
 Complicating it further, my Internet Boyfriend is British.
 To get a spousal visa, I would have to prove on the application that should my Beloved be unable to work, I would be able to support him without him being a recourse to public funds.
-Which, being a recourse to public funds myself, would be impossible (immigration is a lot harder than many people think!).
+Which would be a tad difficult, what with being a recourse to public funds myself and all ("legal" immigration is a lot harder than many people think!).
 And so for nearly twenty-four years we’ve made do with Yahoo Messenger and outrageously-priced phone cards and Vonage and Skype and now Google Chat along with plenty of plane tickets.
 That would be the reason I would want to make mountains of money: to be wealthy enough to not only not need SSI but to be able to sponsor a spousal visa for my Beloved.
-But unless the Magic Health Fairy sprinkles a lot of pixie dust on me, that is far far far out of reach.
+But unless the Magic Health Fairy sprinkles a lot of pixie dust on me, that is about as likely as watching the earth rise while sitting on the moon.

 But, like, Blogger doesn’t have the SEO reach of other blogging platforms.
 Don’t you want people to find your blog?

 Sure.
 Though it’s not my primary concern.
-Those other blogging platforms either have quite the learning curve or a monthly fee or are located in a certain country currently engaged in genocide.
+Those other blogging platforms either have quite the learning curve or a monthly fee or are located in a certain country currently engaged in genocide

 Because, of course, I have no idea if and/or for how long I’ll be able to stick with this blogging thing again.